aroundthecode/aws_playground/readme.md

 ## vpc_ha

-Creates a VPC with a public and a private subnet for each abailability zone.
+* Creates a VPC with a public and a private subnet for each abailability zone.
-Creates an autoscaling group to maintain a single worpress insance available across the 3 availability zones Creates an Elastic Ip and uses a Livecycle hook with a python lambta to keep it attached to the running instance upon scaling events.
+* Creates an autoscaling group to maintain a single worpress insance available across the 3 availability zones
+* Creates an Elastic Ip and uses a Livecycle hook with a python lambta to keep it attached to the running instance upon scaling events.

-## elasting_running_worpress/
+## elasting_running_worpress
 Retrieve current running wodpress insance and "manually" attach elastic IP to it

 ## lambda_api_gw